 Numerous Swiss companies, particularly software companies and banks specialising in wealth management and private banking, have a regional office in Singapore.

 Cooperation in education, research and innovation

 In 2015, a science and technology office (STO) was incorporated into the diplomatic section of the Swiss embassy in Singapore.
 The STO is part of the global swissnex network of the State Secretariat for Education, Research and Innovation (SERI), through which Switzerland aims to strengthen its position as a world leader in science, education and innovation.

 Researchers and artists from Singapore can apply to the Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Cultural exchanges between Switzerland and Singapore have steadily increased in recent years.
 Today, many Swiss artists perform at major cultural events as well as on smaller stages in Singapore.

 Swiss nationals in Singapore

-In 2017, there are 3,250 Swiss nationals registered at the Swiss embassy in Singapore.
+Around 3,000 Swiss are registered with the Swiss embassy in Singapore.